noskovvkirill/mirror_feed/README.md

 #### TODO

 — [X] Fix useSWR types error and pages rendering
-— [IN PROGRESS] Merge Article and Article Preview component into one to later perform a correct layout animation — [X] Refactor Article &/or Article Preview components to follow Model-View paradigm.
+— [X] Merge Article and Article Preview component into one to later perform a correct layout animation — [X] Refactor Article &/or Article Preview components to follow Model-View paradigm.
-— [] Fix router to have a /publicationId/entryID for the correct Navigation — [] Change Nav component to display publications details when inside entryId — [] Reading list deletes, different colors
+— [IN PROGRESS] Fix router to have a /publicationId/entryID for the correct Navigation — [IN PROGRESS] Change Nav component to display publications details when inside entryId — [X] Reading list deletes
-— [] Individual publication pages
+— [X] Individual publication pages
+— [] Global state for selected article (to display pretty names and not the hashes :)
 — [] Start designing link embeds
+— [] Stitched Themes (Dark Mode, Black&White, Default)
 — [] Image full screen
 — [] Event Listener for Portalled Control Buttons (remove on scroll or scroll lock(?)
 — [] Patience loader text gradient :-)
+— [] Basic local curation lists

 ### First version

 #### Social experience, curation, tripple E strategy (embrance, extend, extinguish: sort of)

 - [] Authentication
+- [] Curated Lists (not sure where to store..
+Textille?
+I like the way Ceramic works, but authentication is really messy)
 - [] Speech Synthesis Native Browser API for the audio.
 Simple Audio inap
+- [] Move the app from Vercel to Sleek
 - [] Favourites list, subscribtions & notifications //centralized, using supabase for indexing together with CRON jobs.
-Hopefully, once the-graph provides an Arweave support the app can use it instead
+Hopefully, once the-graph provides an Arweave support the app can use it instead (?)
-- [] Curated Lists
 - [] Proper handle of multiple columns to create a book like text handling (native css columns are useless, because they can be really tall and unreadable)
 - [] Search through articles (when thegraph + arweave is available)
 - [] Screen split on drag (the cards on main page are draggable into open space to create the columns(?)